(Updated: March 21, 2022)

 First of all is the duration of the ride.
 While there is no official stated length of the ride, visitors typically report it lasts between 5 and 15 minutes, with an average of around 12 – 13 minutes.

-I’d say that’s pretty accurate based on the ride we took on the gondola.
+I’d say that’s pretty accurate based on the ride Bryan and I took on the gondola.
 You will always go from one end of the canal to the other but my guess is that when it’s busy the gondolas make the round-trip just a little bit faster.

 The best way to get a feel for the exact duration would be to head to the Venetian and have a walk around first.
 You can sit at a cafe, watch the gondolas go by, and get a sense of how long the ride lasts.
 If it seems worth it for you, you can easily buy a ticket and get in line.
 If it feels too quick for you, you could choose to walk along the Grand Canal instead.

 The next factors would be your budget and level of interest.
 If you can easily spare the expense and it has always been your dream to take a gondola ride, then it is a very worthwhile experience.
 If you are on a budget, you may want to skip the ride and stroll along the side of the canal for free.

 Do You Have to Stay at The Venetian to Ride The Gondolas?

 There is no need to stay at The Venetian in order to ride the gondolas.
 The gondolas and Grand Canal are located in The Venetian shopping center area and are open and available to any and all visitors.